-I’ve also made two attempts at video-ing a way to make the braid with a matching fringe of mini-braids at both ends.
+The braid below has a matching fringe of mini-braids at both ends.
 This is a nice finish for many braid uses—lanyard or necklace, drawstring for a bag, bracelet, laces, etc:

 *1. Noémi Speiser came up with the term “unorthodox” for these braids because they are made with a combination of two types of braiding moves (usually “through-loop” and “over-loop” braiding moves).
 That kind of combination makes the structure of the finished braid very complex and difficult to analyze.
 But the braids themselves are not necessarily uncommon or difficult to make at all.
 The most common loop braid worldwide is a 5-loop unorthodox braid.
 It is even easier to make than a 5-loop square braid, because you only have to insert the working finger through one loop, rather than two.
 (To the person doing the braiding, passing the working finger over a loop is a relative “no-brainer” compared to inserting it through a loop—you think of the first as “skipping” a loop, rather than doing something to it.)

 For more about Unorthodox braids, hover on the About tab in my upper menu, and click on Unorthodox Braids in the drop-down menu.